Empowering First Responders in Gaza: Students in Baltimore and Gaza Design Solutions for Humanitarian Health

 Community taxi service (Partners for Development, Cambodia): In rural settings, it can be prohibitively costly, time-consuming, and unsafe for mothers to travel to a health center for ante/post-natal care or delivery.
-Self-sustainable and targeted transport services, such as the initiative by Partners for Development, could provide a reliable means of transportation for mothers, along with providing other transportation for remote communities, such as school busing.
+One of the easily overlooked public health solutions is a self-sustainable and targeted transport service.
+The initiative by Partners for Development, for example, provides a reliable means of transportation for mothers, along with providing other transportation for remote communities, such as school busing.

 Clean Cook Stoves

 Burn Manufacturing: Traditional biomass cookstoves cause over 4 million deaths per year from respiratory and cardiovascular diseases, cancers, and premature births.
 Clean cook stoves, such as those from Burn Manufacturing, have tremendous potential to reduce these preventable deaths, as well as reduce greenhouse gas emissions.